rgabdrakhmanov/MirantisScripts/README.md

 where 12345 is the SF case number

+The script sd_handle.py assumes there is only 1 downloaded docker-support-xxx.zip in your ~/Downloads/ folder.

 A new folder named SDextractions will be created under your ~/Documents , and inside SDextractions a subfolder named original_sd_zips

-The docker-support-xxxx.zip files will be moved in the SDextractions/original_sd_zips/
+The docker-support-xxxx.zip files will be moved from the Downloads/ in the SDextractions/original_sd_zips/

 so if you want to attach them in a Jira case, you will find them there, each under its own subfolder of SF case